mahuntington/panpsychism/projects/project_03/README.md

 4. **QUESTION**
   - After going through all this what is your questions specifically, more specifically than how can I make this work?

+5. **TAG YOUR INSTRUCTORS**
+   - In the comment section, tag your instructors so that they are alerted to your Github Issue as soon as you submit it.